mattioli-francesco/mattioli-francesco.github.io/_pages/home.md

 profile:
   align: right
   image: prof_pic.jpg
+  image_alt: "Francesco Mattioli – PhD Candidate in Social and Political Science at Bocconi University"
   image_circular: false # crops the image to make it circular
   more_info: #>
     #<p>555 your office number</p>